Goodbye 2010s | My 2012 Denver Trip Was Weird And I’m Gonna Try To Explain It But Fail

 I felt strange when I walked out of the Denver Airport to wait for my shuttle.
 Lightheaded, and confused.

 Perhaps I was feeling the vibrations of the airport.
-There are some crazy conspiracy theories about the Denver Airport (everything from Illuminati or whatnot to secret bunkers underneath in case of a nuclear holocaust).
-I don’t give much credit to conspiracy theories (way too easy to go overboard and overanalyze details that don’t matter until it becomes something that “they don’t want you to know”).
+There are some crazy conspiracy theories about the Denver Airport, everything from Illuminati or whatnot to secret bunkers underneath in case of a nuclear holocaust.
+I don’t give much credit to conspiracy theories.
+It’s way too easy to go overboard and overanalyze details that don’t matter until everything becomes something that “they don’t want you to know.”
 I don’t want to make anyone paranoid.

 I will state for the record that my 2012 visit to Denver was weird though.
-Now Denver is not a bad city (and labelling a city as “good or “bad” is usually a gross generalization).
-Nothing horrible happened on my trip, but I felt weird when I got off the plane and I felt weird during most of my time in Colorado, but particularly in Denver.
-Usually I either vibe with a place or I don’t.
-And I know that’s pretty vague hippie language I just used there, but I usually have pretty positive feelings toward the places I visit.
-I love travel after all.
-With Denver I was never really sure if I liked it or I didn’t.
+Now Denver is not a bad city (and labelling a city as “good or “bad” is usually an over generalization).
+Nothing horrible happened on my trip, but I felt weird when I got off the plane.
+At one point waiting for the shuttle to take me into Denver I could have sworn the building was floating (and I was stone cold sober there).
+I also felt weird during most of my time in Colorado, but particularly in Denver.
+Usually, I either vibe with a place or I don’t.
+I know that’s pretty vague hippie language I just used there, but I usually have pretty positive feelings toward the places I visit.
+I love to travel after all.
+With Denver, I was never really sure if I liked it or I didn’t.
 I wasn’t even sure what was going on while I was there.
 What was Denver?
 What is Denver?

-Of course the likely culprit for my lightheadness was a touch of altitude sickness.
+Of course, the likely culprit for my lightheadedness was a touch of altitude sickness.
 Denver has the highest state capitol in the US.
-It’s a mile above sea level (hence it’s nickname The Mile High City).
+It’s a mile above sea level (hence its nickname The Mile High City).
 And I had just flown in after spending a week in New Orleans, a city whose elevation ranges from 2 feet below sea level to just 20 feet above.
 That’s a pretty noticeable difference, and I was feeling it.

-I was in Denver (or in Colorado really) for another conference (same conference I attended the year before in Vancouver).
-The conference was going to be in another part of the state, a couple hours away.
-I wanted to spend two days in the Denver before driving to the conference with some other bloggers.
-Then a couple more days in Denver before heading home.
+I was in Denver (or in Colorado really) for another conference, the same conference I attended the year before in Vancouver.
+The conference was going to be in another part of the state, a couple of hours away.
+I wanted to spend two days in Denver before driving to the conference with some other bloggers.
+Then spend a couple more days in Denver before heading home.

 I’ve stayed at a lot of hostels and never had any major issues, but the hostel I stayed at in Denver was strange.
 Dark.
 Stuffy.
 When I was waiting to check in the lady in front of me at the desk kept complaining about her parole officer and all I could think was, shit, is this not a good neighbourhood?

 It wasn’t a great neighbourhood.
-Not like I have to get out of here now kind of neighbourhood, but more I’m going to look into couchsurfing for the two nights I’ll have in Denver when I get back from the conference kind of neighbourhood.
+Not like I have to get out of here now kind of neighbourhood, but more of an I’m going to look into Couchsurfing for the two nights I’ll have in Denver when I get back from the conference kind of neighbourhood.
 My first night in Denver (before the conference) was spent drinking beers at an official party for the conference I was attending.
-It was only partway through the evening that I realized I was spending most of my time at the wrong part of the bar.
+It was only partway through the evening that I realized I was spending most of my time in the wrong part of the bar.
 The party for conference attendees was in another room.

 The next day I went to a coffee shop and had a latte.
 I visited the History Colorado Center (tickets were free with the conference), but still felt strange.
 The beer was gone and I hadn’t had anything else to make me feel this way.
 I went to the 16th Street Mall, which has lots of shops and restaurants (a bit touristy).
 I wandered around and took photos of the street pianos there, but never played any.
 I visited a Federal Reserve Museum (that was free).
 I saw oversized public art.

-The conference went well, but I didn’t do much other than attend the official events and parties.
-When I came back to Denver I found a lady to couchsurf with.
-This was only my second time couchsurfing (first being a few days earlier in New Orleans).
-That kind of turned thing around.
+The conference went well, but I didn’t do much other than attending the official events and parties.
+When I came back to Denver I found a lady to Couchsurf with.
+This was only my second time Couchsurfing (the first being a few days earlier in New Orleans).
+That kind of turned things around.
 She was really nice.
-I went to the Botanic Gardens for a bit and after work she showed me around the city.
+I went to the Botanic Gardens for a bit.
+After she was done at work she showed me around the city.
 We went out for dinner at a burger joint and talked a lot about travel.
 She’d just spent several months in Spain, which sounded amazing.
 She had a Vitamix and I was pretty sure that now I wanted one as well.
 You don’t even have to peel the apple people.
 And it makes hot soup?
 What!?

 When I left Denver and got to the airport I still felt strange.
 I was still unsure.
 What was Denver?
-Had I discovered it or found a part of it?
+Had I discovered it?
+Or found a part of it?
 Was I even in Denver?
 What is a city?
 The security line was strange, the food court was set up weird.
 I was told I might need to be put on another flight (overbooking).
-And had to call my parents to tell them about the delay, but then everything was okay and I was put on the original flight.
+I called my parents to tell them about the delay, but then everything was okay and I was put on the original flight.